-We are a team of neuropsychologists and therapists aimed at providing assessment and cognitive behavioral therapy to children, teens, and young adults from childhood through adults in their 30s.
+We are a team of neuropsychologists and therapists aimed at providing assessment and cognitive behavioral therapy to children, teens, and young adults from childhood through adults.
 We love our work and look forward to helping you reach a brighter tomorrow.

 Catherine O’Sullivan, Psy.D., received her Doctor of Psychology degree from St. John’s University.
 Dr. O’Sullivan achieved membership in Pi Gamma Mu, Psi Chi, and Alpha Chi Honor Societies, and she was awarded the Dr. Erica Wick Vincentian Mission Award for her commitment to helping those in need.

 Throughout her training and professional experience in the field of Psychology, Dr. O’Sullivan developed skills in neuropsychological and psychoeducational assessment, psychotherapy, parent training, and behavioral management of children and young adults.
 She has received training in many institutions, including schools in Rockland County, Albert Einstein College of Medicine, NYU Child Study Center in the Autism Spectrum Disorders Clinical and Research Program, Blythedale Children’s Hospital, and the Center for Psychological Services at St. John’s University.
 She also has specific training and experience in working with individuals affected with a range of developmental and intellectual disabilities.